Figure 1. Lance nematodes, Hoplolaimus galeatus. Photos courtesy of W.T. Crow

 We selected two sites, one at the University of Florida Plant Science Unit in Citra, Fla.
 (Figure 3, below), and one at the University of Florida Research and Education Center in Davie, Fla.
 (Figure 4, below).
 The Citra site is planted with Sunday bermudagrass, and the Davie site is planted with TifEagle bermudagrass.
 Both sites are heavily infested with the lance nematode Hoplolaimus galeatus.

 Figure 3.
-The research site at the University of Florida Plant Science Unit in Citra, Fla., has suffered from lance nematode damage recently.
+The research site at the University of Florida Plant Science Unit in Citra, Fla., has recently suffered from lance nematode damage.

 Figure 4.
-The lance nematode has caused significant damage to the research site at the University of Florida Fort Lauderdale Research and Education Center.
+The lance nematode has caused significant damage to the research site at the University of Florida Research and Education Center in Davie, Fla.

 On each site, we laid out 120 small plots: 60 that remain untreated throughout the trial, and 60 that receive regular nematicides applications.
 The nematicides used in this research are Indemnify (17.1 fluid ounces/acre; 1.25 liters/hectare) applied in March and October, and Divanem (12.2 fluid ounces/acre; 0.89 liter/hectare) applied in May, June, July and August.

 Every two weeks, percent green cover and NDVI are measured from each plot to evaluate turf health, and TruFirm measurements are taken for turf firmness.
 Nematode and root samples are collected from each plot four times per year (February, May, August, November).
-Four plugs, 1.5 inch (3.8 centimeters) in diameter by 2.5 inches (6.4 centimeters) deep, are taken from each plot for nematode analysis, and two 1.5-inch-diameter by 6-inch-deep (15-centimeter-deep) cores are taken for root extraction.
+Four plugs, 1.5 inch (3.8 centimeters) in diameter by 2.5 inches (6.4 centimeters) deep, are taken from each plot for nematode analysis, and two cores, 1.5 inch in diameter by 6 inches (15 centimeters) deep, are taken for root extraction.
 Soil from the four nematode plugs from each plot are combined, and nematodes are extracted from a 100-cubic-centimeter subsample to determine nematode numbers in the soil.
 The turf plugs are then gently washed to remove adhering soil and are incubated in the mist chamber to extract nematodes from the roots.
 For root samples, soil is gently removed from the roots, and the root lengths are measured using WinRHIZO software.